vfedotovs/ws-web/docs/index.md

 ## Contributing

-Interested in contributing to **My Project**?
+Interested in contributing to **Web Scraper**?
 Check out our [contribution guidelines](about/contributing.md) and join our community of contributors!

 ## Support